mivok/dotfiles/README.md

 ./make_symlinks.sh
 ```

+When running make_symlinks, any options passed to the script will be passed to
+stow.
+So you can use `-n` to do a dry run, or `-R` to restow.

 ## Adding new files

 There is an `adopt.sh` script which can be used to move existing config files